r0c/search-guard-ssl-docs/quickstart.md

 http://127.0.0.1:9200/
 ```

-This should give you some information about ES in JSON format.
-You can also display some configuration information from SG SSL directly by visiting:
+You can display some configuration information from SG SSL directly by visiting:

 ```
 http://127.0.0.1:9200/_searchguard/sslinfo?pretty